Veles — Finding Innovative Solutions in Circular Manufacturing

 In addition to this, common cleaning products contain Volatile Organic Compounds (VOCs) which can have a serious impact on indoor air quality.
 The EPA states that cleaning and disinfecting products, among many others, “release organic compounds while you are using them, and, to some degree, when they are stored” and that “while people are using products containing organic chemicals, they can expose themselves and others to very high pollutant levels, and elevated concentrations can persist in the air long after the activity is completed.”

 Beyond the direct health and environmental impacts, cleaning products also have a significant waste footprint.
-Nearly all household cleaners will be packaged in plastic, mainly PETE, HDPE, or a combination of the two.
+Most household cleaners are packaged in plastic, mainly PETE, HDPE, or a combination of the two.

 While both of these plastic types can technically be recycled, the actual rate of plastic recycling in the US is low.
 The recycling rate of PET bottles and jars in 2017 was 29.1% and the rate for HDPE natural bottles was 31.2%.
 What’s more, plastic must be uncontaminated in order for it to be recycled, and the strong chemicals and scents used in household cleaners can hinder the chances of any containers making it through the recycling process.